SilasMarvin/wasmind/actors/delegation_network/crates/spawn_agent/README.md

 cargo component build
 ```

-This generates `target/wasm32-wasip1/debug/spawn_agent.wasm` for use in the Hive system.
+This generates `target/wasm32-wasip1/debug/spawn_agent.wasm` for use in the Wasmind system.